JianqiangRen/AAMS/README.md

 	    booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2019}
     }

+## License
+© Alibaba, 2019.
+For academic and non-commercial use only.

 ## Acknowledgement
 We express gratitudes to the style-agnostic style transfer works including [Style-swap](https://arxiv.org/abs/1612.04337), [WCT](https://arxiv.org/abs/1705.08086) and [Avatar-Net](https://arxiv.org/abs/1805.03857), as we benefit a lot from both their papers and codes.